gSchool/DNA-release-3/05-Surveys/01-halfway-checkin.survey.md

 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->

 ##### !question
-How much do you enjoy the spacing between releases (a few weeks between each Release)?
+How much do you enjoy the two week spacing _between_ the Modules?

 ##### !end-question